The Skeleton Key: Critical response

-Connie Ogle in The Miami Herald wote "it's reasonably entertaining despite an abundance of haunted-house cliches, the usual inexplicable scary-movie behavior, and an almost-naked John Hurt."
 Jennie Punter in The Globe and Mail called the film, "stylishly made but disappointingly lightweight."
 Writing for the Chicago Tribune, Jessica Reeves called the film "serviceable but ultimately disappointing".
 In his annual film guide, Leonard Maltin rated the film mediocre, stating that it was "well-produced and occasionally suspenseful, but populated by unpleasant characters and a story that moves too slowly."
 In the annual DVD & Video Guide, Marsha Porter wrote, "A few good scares can't compensate for a sluggish pace, and the climactic twist comes as a surprise only because it doesn't make sense."

+Home media

+Universal Pictures Home Entertainment released The Skeleton Key on DVD in both widescreen and fullscreen editions on November 15, 2005.
+Universal later released the film on HD DVD on May 22, 2007, and on Blu-ray on September 7, 2010.
+The Australian label Imprint Films released a limited edition Blu-ray on October 25, 2023.